 - Remove from heat once the chocolate mixture reaches 45°C on a cooking thermometer.
 Stir in the remaining chocolate; and then stir the melted chocolate gently at intervals.

-By heating and cooling the chocolate – i.e. tempering it this way – the chocolate is given a smooth and shiny finish.
+- Tempering is important the chocolate is given a smooth and shiny finish.
 This keeps it from melting on your fingers and also enables you to use it for dipped/ chocolate-covered recipes!

 About Mihika/ Mylk